 - New Fabric

 Measure your chair covers and allow for roughly 10-15 cm all around.
-It's better to be safe and have enough, you can always trim it if you have too much but you can't add if you don't have enough.
-This allows you to cover the sides and pin it under the cushion.
-If you have a material tape measure, measure the length and width of the existing fabric from under the cushion, over the top and back under again to where it ends.
+It’s better to be safe and have enough, you can always trim it if you have too much but you can’t add if you don’t have enough.
+This allows you to cover the sides and pin them under the cushion.
+If you have a material tape measure, measure the length and width of the existing fabric from under the cushion, over the top, and back under again to where it ends.
 Only passing over the fabric and not the wood.